jwgsim/Bayes-Sampler/README.md

-README FILE - BAYESIAN ASSIGNMENT JWG SIMONS
+README FILE - BAYESIAN ASSIGNMENT REPOSITORY JWG SIMONS

-THIS ZIP FILE INCLUDES:
+THIS REPOSITORY INCLUDES:
 - A word file titled "Bayesian Assignment JWG Simons" with the report.
 - An annotated R file titled "Bayesian Assignment JWG Simons - Code".
 This is the code with which the reader can reproduce the results in the report.
 - This README FILE, with instructions on which pieces of code to run to produce the results.